Drive-Thru (film): Release

-The film was released on DVD by Lionsgate Home Entertainment on May 29, 2007 and in Canada by Maple Pictures at the same day.
+The film was released on DVD by Lionsgate Home Entertainment on May 29, 2007, and in Canada by Maple Pictures on the same day.

 Before Drive-Thru was released in the United States and Canada, it was released on DVD in Germany two months earlier, as well as being released on television in the UK on March 31, 2007.
 Besides these four 2007 releases, Drive-Thru went on to premiere in Mexico (May 2009) and Germany (May 2011).

 Drive-Thru was released under several different titles depending on the country, such as Burger Kill (Canada and France), Fast Food Killer (Spain), and Death Burger (Japan).
 The USA working title of this film was Hellaburger.

 Reception

 Popcorn Pictures gave the film a negative review, writing "Really hard to sit through despite the promise of a killer clown, Drive Thru is eighty-three minutes of pure fast food junk.
 Like a fast food burger, it may look good when you pick it up but as soon as you take your first bite, you realize you’ve made a horrible mistake and all you’ve got left is an ultimately fatty concoction of things that are bad for your health."

 Dread Central panned the film calling the film's dialogue "painfully bad" and criticized the film's ending.

 DVD Talk called it "routine slice and dice dreariness", criticizing its inadequate humor, "callous characterization", and lack of actual scares.